Blaga Dimitrova

-Early life
+Early life and education

-Dimitrova was born in Byala Slatina, Bulgaria.
+Dimitrova was born on 2 January 1922 in Byala Slatina, Bulgaria.
 She graduated high school in Sofia in 1941.
-During the same year in autumn, she enrolls in the Sofia University St. Kliment Ohridski, where she studies slavic philology until graduation in 1945.
-She continues her studies in the Maxim Gorky Literature Institute in Moscow, as she defends a dissertation on "Mayakovsky and Bulgarian poetry" in 1951.
-On her return in Bulgaria, she joined the editorial staff of the monthly magazine of the Bulgarian Writers’ Association.
-In 1962 she joined the editorial staff of the Association’s publishing house, where she tried to publish the works of young authors who had fallen out of favour with the censors.
+During the same year in autumn, she enrolled in the Sofia University St. Kliment Ohridski, where she studied Slavic philology until graduation in 1945.
+She continued her studies at the Maxim Gorky Literature Institute in Moscow, as she defended a dissertation on "Mayakovsky and Bulgarian poetry" in 1951.
+On her return to Bulgaria, she joined the editorial staff of the monthly magazine of the Bulgarian Writers' Association.
+In 1962 she joined the editorial staff of the association's publishing house, where she tried to publish the works of young authors who had fallen out of favour with the censors.

 Intellectual career

-In 1963, after the tirade against the country’s intellectuals by the Secretary of the Bulgarian Communist Party, Todor Zhivkov, the publishing house suspended publications and Blaga left her job in protest and moved to another publishing firm.
+In 1963, after the tirade against the country's intellectuals by the Secretary of the Bulgarian Communist Party, Todor Zhivkov, the publishing house suspended publications and Blaga left her job in protest and moved to another publishing firm.
 In 1965 she published her first book, Journey to Oneself.
 During the Vietnam War she visited that country several times, adopted a young Vietnamese orphan and then published several works resulting from her observations.
-For many years she worked as an editor in various newspapers, magazines, publishing houses.
-Dimitrova was engaged in translation and social work, compiles anthologies.
+For many years she worked as an editor in various newspapers, magazines, and publishing houses.
+Dimitrova was engaged in translation and social work, and compiled anthologies.

 In February 1989 Blaga Dimitrova was one of 102 Bulgarian intellectuals to sign an appeal in defence of Václav Havel.

-On 5 May 1989 her husband was arrested because he was the chief editor of the journal “Democracy”, an organ of the “Association of Democratic Forces”.
+On 5 May 1989, her husband was arrested because he was the chief editor of the journal Democracy, an organ of the Association of Democratic Forces.

-Together with a group of intellectuals, she was invited on January 20, 1989 to the so-called breakfast with French President François Mitterrand.
+Together with a group of intellectuals, she was invited on 20 January 1989 to the so-called breakfast with French President François Mitterrand.
 This is an opportune moment for the SDS to announce it as its symbol.
-Believing that with her participation, changes for a better life could occur in our country, Blaga Dimitrova actively participated in the organized rallies, not admitting for a moment that the behind-the-scenes games and intrigues were organized by the leaders of the democratic changes.
+Believing that with her participation, changes for a better life could occur in our country, Dimitrova actively participated in the organized rallies, not admitting for a moment that the behind-the-scenes games and intrigues were organized by the leaders of the democratic changes.

 Vice President

-In the presidential elections held on January 19, 1992, Blaga Dimitrova was elected vice-president and Zhelyu Zhelev was elected president of the Republic of Bulgaria.
+In the presidential elections held on 19 January 1992, Dimitrova was elected vice-president and Zhelyu Zhelev was elected president of the Republic of Bulgaria.
 She worked in this position for no more than a year and a half.
-Disappointed and oppressed by the way the presidency and the government work, on July 6, 1993, she left the vice-presidential post with an open letter.
+Disappointed and oppressed by the way the presidency and the government work, on 6 July 1993 she left the vice-presidential post with an open letter.
 In an interview with a capital newspaper, she said: "The post of vice president gave me the opportunity to face people's characters, to understand what power is.
 You cannot imagine how a person changes in a certain environment.
-Even at home, I noticed such a change with horror.
-The poetess kept a long silence on political topics after her message.
+Even at home, I noticed such a change with horror."
+Dimitrova kept a long silence on political topics after her message.